MoeinT/AZ-104/tf/AzurePrivateDNS/README.md

 - Specify the domain name as cloud2hub.com.
 ### 4 .Configure DNS Server for Virtual Network:
 - Add the private IP address of the dns-server virtual machine to the VNet DNS server settings.
-### 5. Add Domain to Web Server:
+### 5. Add Web Server to Domain:
-- Configure the web-server virtual machine to use the DNS server.
+- Join the web-server virtual machine to the cloud2hub.com domain.
-- Add the domain cloud2hub.com to the web server.
+- This action automatically adds an "A" record within the DNS server, enabling DNS resolution for ```web-server.cloud2hub.com```.
+- Install and configure Internet Information Services (IIS) on the web-server virtual machine to listen to requests.
 ### 6. Restart Web Server:
 - Restart the web-server virtual machine to apply the DNS settings.
-### Test DNS Resolution:
+### 7. Test DNS Resolution:
-- Use a fully qualified domain name (FQDN) to connect to the web server virtual machine from the DNS-server VM.
+- Use a fully qualified domain name (FQDN) to connect to the web server virtual machine from the DNS-server VM using ```web-server.cloud2hub.com```

 ## Conclusion:
 Setting up a local DNS server within an Azure Virtual Network provides efficient name resolution for your network resources.
 By following these steps, you can establish a reliable DNS infrastructure tailored to your specific needs within Azure.